rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 We need `execute` to take a closure parameter.
 If you remember from Chapter 13, we can take closures as arguments with three different traits: `Fn`, `FnMut`, and `FnOnce`.
-What kind of clousre should we use?
+What kind of closure should we use?
 Well, we know we're going to end up doing something similar to `thread::spawn`; what bounds does it have?

 ```rust,ignore